 The controls to achieve all these actions are wonderful.
 Other dedicated consoles of the time were not known for their great controls, but Nintendo always stood above the rest.
 There are some issues; the Jump button is made of soft rubber instead of the expected plastic, and the reset buttons are very small and recessed inside the case.
 They’re meant more for your nail than your finger.
 However, the star of the show is the directional controller, the Plus Button.

 But Coleco’s licensed game was a tabletop; you did not fold it nor hold it while playing, you merely set it down on a table.
 This meant it was possible to grasp the stick with the two required fingers with the system safely stable on a table.
 Nintendo could not do the same as Coleco.
 It was not reasonable to have you hold a Game & Watch while you manipulate a mini arcade stick.
 It’s far from ideal.
-So they could only have something flat for your thumb, since the rest of your palm is used to hold the Game & Watch.
+So only something flat for your thumb would do, since the rest of your palm is used to hold the Game & Watch.
 Their solution was to flatten the arcade stick.
 They put a plus sign on a small ball above the four buttons.
-Press on the pad in one direction, and the D-Pad will push the button you want and the contact pad underneath the button creates the contact.
+Press on the pad in one direction, and the D-Pad will push the button you want with the contact pad underneath the button creating the contact.
 What this means in practice is that your thumb is not managing four separate buttons but just one.
 Your thumb rests in the middle of the pad and moves in the direction you want to press.
 The Plus button is, to put it simply, genius.
 Nintendo patented the shit out of it, which meant everybody had to invent an inferior method to implement their own D-Pads.
-We can even look at Nintendo’s original patent, now expired.

 I do ultimately feel a bit stupid explaining a D-Pad, since it’s so ubiquitous but sometimes we need to explain easy stuff because we take it for granted.
 I ultimately feel privileged to own a Donkey Kong Game & Watch, since I own the first D-Pad ever made.
 It’s smaller than an NES D-Pad, but unless you know it’s the first one ever made, you would never suspect it.
 The wizards at R&D1 got it right the first time.